The right to social protection

-Social security is a human right and is enshrined as such in the Universal Declaration of Human Rights (1948), the International Covenant on Economic, Social and Cultural Rights (1966), and in other major United Nations human rights instruments.
+Social protection is a human right and is enshrined as such in the Universal Declaration of Human Rights (1948), the International Covenant on Economic, Social and Cultural Rights (1966), and in other major United Nations human rights instruments.

-The achievement of social security for all is at the core of the ILO's Constitution and mandate.
-The Declaration of Philadelphia (1944), which is an integral part of the ILO Constitution, recognizes that the extension of social security worldwide is one of the Organizations' main objectives.
+The achievement of social protection for all is at the core of the ILO's Constitution and mandate.
+The Declaration of Philadelphia (1944), which is an integral part of the ILO Constitution, recognizes that the extension of social protection worldwide is one of the Organizations' main objectives.
 More precisely, it recognises the solemn obligation of the ILO to further among the nations of the world programs that will achieve, inter alia, "the extension of social security measures to provide a basic income to all in need of such protection and comprehensive medical care", as well as "provision for child welfare and maternity protection", thereby extending the protection from workers to all those in need.